johanley/covid-19-canada/README.md

 * Total cases 7448
 * March 31st, 2020

-Currently, there are no stats for *Recovered* and *Tests* on the federal government site, but they are the only Canadian jurisdiction to provide a [time-series download](https://health-infobase.canada.ca/src/data/covidLive/covid19.csv).
+Currently, there are no stats for *Recovered* and *Tests* on the federal government site.
+They are the only Canadian
+jurisdiction to provide a [time-series download](https://health-infobase.canada.ca/src/data/covidLive/covid19.csv) as of 2020-03-30.

 # Some criticisms of the data reporting